Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields

 A (smooth connected) variety $X$ over $\CC$ is \emph{locally symmetric} if there exists a bounded symmetric domain $D$, a torsionfree arithmetic subgroup of $\mathrm{Aut}(D)$ and an isomorphism of complex analytic spaces $X^{\an}\cong \Gamma\backslash D$; note that $D$ is biholomorphic to the universal cover of $X^{\an}$.
 By Baily-Borel's theorem, a locally symmetric variety is quasi-projective over $\CC$.
 We stress that, with our definition, the affine line $\mathbb{A}^1_{\CC}$ is not a locally symmetric variety as $\mathrm{SL}_2(\ZZ)$ is not torsionfree.
 In fact, standard results in complex analysis imply that a smooth quasi-projective connected curve over $\CC$ is a locally symmetric variety (in the above sense) if and only if it is (Kobayashi) hyperbolic (in the sense of \cite[Chapter~3.2]{KobayashiBook}).

-If $X$ is a variety over $k$, then $X$ is a locally symmetric variety over $k$ if there exists a subfield $k_0\subset k$, an embedding $k_0\to \CC$, a variety $X_{0}$ over $k_0$, and an isomorphism of $k$-schemes $X_{0,k}\cong X$ such that $X_{0,\CC}$ is a locally symmetric variety over $\CC$ (as defined above).
+If $X$ is a variety over $k$, then $X$ is a \emph{locally symmetric variety over $k$} if there exists a subfield $k_0\subset k$, an embedding $k_0\to \CC$, a variety $X_{0}$ over $k_0$, and an isomorphism of $k$-schemes $X_{0,k}\cong X$ such that $X_{0,\CC}$ is a locally symmetric variety over $\CC$ (as defined above).